LeFishe/piratedgames-megathread/README.md

 - Pirate Bay - Malware Risk
 - Kickass Torrents - Malware Risk
 - Any site with a scene group name in the URL - **SCENE GROUPS DON'T HAVE SITES!**
+- Seyter/Qoob - Caught with putting miners and malware in releases
+- CorePacks - Repacking group that put malware into releases.

 Anybody caught linking a website the moderators deem unsafe will have their comments removed in order to keep people safe on the subreddit!